unitedstates/glossary/README.md

 ## A glossary for the United States

 A collection of pleasant, readable definitions of terms and processes in the United States.
+[Public domain](#public-domain).
 Designed for integration in various user-facing applications.

 Ease of understanding is the #1 priority.
 Precision and completeness are #2.